tcapelle/gpt_translate/README.md

 - `gpt_translate.file`: Translate a single file
 - `gpt_translate.folder`: Translate a folder recursively
 - `gpt_translate.files`: Translate a list of files, accepts `.txt` list of files as input.
+- `gpt_translate.eval`: Evaluate the quality of the translation

 We use GPT4 by default.
 You can change this on `configs/config.yaml`.
 The dafault values are: